-LL we like sheep have gone astray, every one hath turned aside into his own [evil]58 way : and the Lord hath laid on him the iniquity of us all.
+Ll we like sheep have gone astray, every one hath turned aside into his own way 88: and the Lord hath laid on him the iniquity of us all.
 He was offered because it was his own will, and he opened not his mouth.

 R. Lying men. as above.
-1143.
+1151.

-And it is sung in the Second Form by one single boy59 from the Choir side: changing neither place nor vestment.
+And it is sung in the Second Form by one single boy89 from the Choir side: changing neither place nor vestment.

 Hymn.
 Abroad the Regal Banners.
-1144.
+1152.

-$\overline{\mathcal{V}}$.
+\tilde{V} .
 They gave me gall for my food.
-1146.
+1154.

 Tanto tempore vobiscum.
-AS:214; 1519:197v; 1531:120r.60
+AS:214; 1519:197v; 1531:120r.
+90

 Ps.
 My soul doth magnify.
-XX.
+63.

 At this Vespers let not the Altar be censed: neither let the Preces be said nor let there be kneeling: nor let any Memorial be made, on account of the solemnity of the Supper: except if any Double Feast shall be celebrated on this Wednesday.
-The Priest, of course the Officiant when saying the Prayer changes not his vestment and let him approach the Quire Step without a silken Cope: with no Taperers standing beside him but only a Boy attending to the Book with a Light in the customery manner: because the Choir is not ruled.
+The Priest, of course the Officiant when saying the Prayer changes not his vestment, and let him approach the Quire Step without a silken Cope: with no Taperers standing beside him but only a Boy attending to the Book with a Light in the customery manner: because the Choir is not ruled.

-$[\mathcal{X}]$ [Let us pray.]61
+$[\mathcal{V}]$ [Let us pray.]91

-Ook down, we beseech thee, O Lord, on this thy family : for which our Lord Jesus Christ hesitated not to be delivered into the hands of wicked men, and to undergo the torment of the cross.
+Ook down, we beseech thee, O Lord, 92 on this thy family : for which our Lord Jesus Christ hesitated not to be delivered into the hands of wicked men, and to undergo the torment of the cross.
 Who liveth.

-Let this Prayer be said at all the Hours on the three following days except at Compline on this day: and except at Vespers on Maundy Thursday: and at Vespers on the Easter Vigil.
+Let this Prayer be said at all the Hours on the three following days except at Compline on this day: and except at Vespers on Maundy Thursday: and at Vespers on the Vigil of the Pasch.

-[At this Vespers let no Memorial be made, on account of the solemnity of the Supper, unless any Double Feast shall be celebrated on this Wednsday.]62 shall fall on this day: unless it be the Feast of the Place or the Dedication of the Church: let it be solemnly celebrated there, but Vespers of the feria is said in the aforementioned way: with a solemn Memorial of the Feast.
-If however from this day until the Octave of Easter any Double Feast shall occur: let it be deferred until after the Octave of Easter: and where it can conveniently be celebrated, of course where it is able to have both Vespers.
+[At this Vespers let no Memorial be made, on account of the solemnity of the Supper, unless any Double Feast shall be celebrated on this Wednsday.]
+93 shall fall on this day: unless it be the Feast of the Place or the Dedication of the Church: let it be solemnly celebrated there, but Vespers of the feria is said in the aforementioned way: with a solemn Memorial of the Feast.
+If however from this day until the Octave of the Pasch any Double Feast shall occur: let it be deferred until after the Octave of the Pasch: and where it can conveniently be celebrated, of course where it is able to have both Vespers.

-On this day Vespers of Saint Mary is not said in convent: nor the rest which is customarily said: except only the service of the day until the morrow of the Octave of Easter.
+On this day Vespers of Saint Mary is not said in convent: nor the rest which is customarily said: except only the service of the day until the morrow of the Octave of the Pasch.

-\P If the Feast of the Annunciation of Blessed Mary or any other Double Feast by chance
+■ If the Feast of the Annunciation of Blessed Mary or any other Double Feast by chance